Skip to content

 Dive into the Spanish History through these 9 Dazzling Landmarks Around Different Cities

-El Miguelete Tower dates back to 1381, when its construction began to take place.
+El Miguelete Tower’s construction began in 1381.
 It’s a bell tower attached to the Valencia Cathedral.
-The tower has a fascinating Gothic style and is one of the most symbolic monuments of Valencia.
-You can find the tower beside the cathedral’s main door.
+The tower has a fascinating Gothic style and is one of Valencia‘s most symbolic monuments.
+It is located beside the cathedral’s main door.

 Visitors are permitted to climb to the top of the tower and enjoy the scenic views it offers.
-It takes you 207 steps to reach to top of the tower.
-Lots of work, but we promise the scenes it offers are worth the great effort.
-You can observe superlative landscapes of Valencia city.
+It takes 207 steps to reach the top, which is a lot of work, but we promise the scenes it provides are worth the great effort.
+You can observe the excellent landscapes of Valencia city.

 Most visitors are compelled to scrutinize the inside of the renowned cathedral after finishing their tour around the tower.
 The cathedral is immersed in profound history and art.
-It also happens to be home to the famous Holy Chalice, or the Holy Grail.
-Many Christians from around the world travel to Valencia to check out the vessel that Jesus used at the Last Supper.
+It is also home to the famous Holy Chalice or the Holy Grail.
+Many Christians worldwide travel to Valencia to check out the vessel Jesus used at the Last Supper.

-Hopefully you enjoyed this article on Spanish History, we definitely enjoyed researching and writing about it – educating ourselves as we went!
-Just in case you are interested in finding out more about Spain – travel and tourism, we have some excellent city guides for you to check out.
+Hopefully you enjoyed this article on Spanish History, we enjoyed researching and writing about it – educating ourselves as we went!
+If you want to discover more about Spain – travel and tourism, we have some excellent city guides to check out.
 Our latest ones are on the historic city of Malaga, the incredible seaside region of Murcia (one of my favourites), the port city of Cartagena and of course the beautiful city of León.

 Leave a comment